Animals with webbed feet have evolved over thousands of years to have an amazing adaptation that helps them swim and survive in various environments.

 Although they may not be as well-known as other animals with webbed feet, they have microscopic structures called “disks” on their legs that help them swim.

-Water bears are incredibly resilient creatures and can survive extreme temperatures, radiation, and even the vacuum of space!
+Water bears are incredibly resilient, and they can survive extreme temperatures, radiation, and even the vacuum of space!

-While water bears are fascinating creatures but not commonly kept as pets.
+While water bears are fascinating creatures, they are not commonly kept as pets.
 Due to their size and unique habitat requirements, they can be difficult to care for.

 However, if you are lucky enough to spot one in the wild, take a moment to appreciate their incredible ability to adapt and survive in even the harshest environments.